katia-energizer/tutorial_regular_expressions_search/tutorial.md

 There may be times when you need to use [regular expressions](https://www.regular-expressions.info/quickstart.html).

-Regular expression or regex is a character or a sequence of characters that forms a pattern.
+Regular expression or regex is a sequence of characters that forms a pattern.
 This pattern can help you in matching, parsing, and filtering of a text.

 The most basic regular expression consists of a single literal character.